Skip to main content

 Fonda Fina sits on Medellín 79 in Roma Norte, one of the more walkable and restaurant-dense pockets of Mexico City.
 For a first-timer, the address alone is a useful signal — this is a neighbourhood where the cooking tends to be taken seriously without requiring a jacket or a special-occasion budget.
 Chef Juan Cabrera structures the menu around a progression that reads as deliberate rather than eclectic: dishes arrive in a sequence that builds in weight and complexity, the kind of architecture that makes a meal feel considered rather than assembled.
 You are not navigating a long tasting menu with a fixed price and no choices; this is a more approachable format, closer to a fonda tradition — a set of carefully composed plates offered in a room that feels lived-in rather than staged.

 The room itself gives you a clear visual cue about the register: expect an interior that skews informal, with the kind of detail that signals a kitchen paying attention without trying to announce it.
 This is not the polished, high-design setting you would find at Máximo or the more contemporary framing of Em.
-The atmosphere here leans into the fonda reference in its name , familiar, unhurried, but with enough ambition in the cooking to justify the sustained critical attention it has received since at least 2023, when OAD first recognised it under the Gourmet Casual Dining in North America category.
+The atmosphere here leans into the fonda reference in its name, familiar, unhurried, but with enough ambition in the cooking to justify the sustained critical attention it has received since at least 2023, when OAD first recognised it under the Gourmet Casual Dining in North America category.

-Hours run Monday through Wednesday from 1 to 10 pm, Thursday through Saturday from 1 to 11 pm, and Sunday from 1 to 6 pm.
+Hours run Monday through Wednesday from 1 to 10 pm, Thursday through Saturday from 1 to 11 pm, Sunday from 1 to 6 pm.
 There is no lunch-only window: the kitchen opens at 1 pm every day, which means arriving at the start of service on a weekday gives you the quietest room and the most attentive pacing.
 Sunday closes earlier than the rest of the week, so if you are planning an end-of-trip meal, aim for a Friday or Saturday evening when the full service window is available.
-Booking is currently rated as easy, which is notable for a venue with two years of consecutive OAD recognition and a La Liste placement , take advantage of that access window while it lasts.
+Booking is currently rated as easy, which is notable for a venue with two years of consecutive OAD recognition and a La Liste placement, take advantage of that access window while it lasts.

-Google reviews sit at 4.4 across 1,455 ratings, a sample size large enough to carry real weight.
 That score, combined with the awards trajectory (moving up 138 places in OAD's Casual North America ranking in a single year), points to a kitchen that is improving rather than coasting.
 For context on Mexico City's broader dining options, see our full Mexico City restaurants guide.
 If you are building a wider itinerary, our Mexico City hotels guide and bars guide cover the rest of the stay.

 How Fonda Fina Fits the Mexico City Picture